CLUSTERfoo/clusterfoo-dot-com/content/quick-guides/rails-cheatsheet.markdown

 ##### Set Up Postgres

 Finally, you'll need to actually set up postgres to work with your rails app.
+If you've not started the app yet, run:

+    $ rails new project_name --database=postgresql

 First, in your `config/database.yml`, you want the following settings:

     development: